michaelsauter/crane/README.md

 ```

 ## Advanced Usage
 Next to containers, you can also specify groups, and then execute Crane commands that only target those groups.
-If you do not specify a group, the command will apply to all containers.
-Also, every container automatically forms a group, so you can use the name of each container as an argument to the group option.
-Additionally, you can specify more groups like this (YAML shown):
+If you do not specify `--target`, the command will apply to all containers.
+Also, every container can be targeted by using the name of the container as an argument to `--target`.
+Groups of containers can be specifiec like this (YAML shown):

 ```
 groups: